Start your morning off right with a Bloody Mary or Mimosa from Capital Cellars Wine and Spirits Cafe Market.

-If you are visiting on a weekend in July, you may stroll through downtown and enjoy the free concerts that are held on the Old State Capitol lawn.
+If you are visiting on a Friday in July or August, you may stroll through downtown and enjoy the free concerts that are held on the Old State Capitol lawn.
 Check out our events calendar for actual dates.

 Have breakfast at Rick’s White Light Diner, featured on Guy Fieri’s Diners, Drive-ins, and Dives or step back in time at Main Street Diner before heading East to Castle and Key Distillery.
 Experience well-crafted spirits on 113 acres of rolling hills in a castle that holds more than a century of distilling history.
-Neighboring this massive castle and its stunning key-shaped springhouse, you will find Glenn’s Creek Distillery, located in the old bottling and shipping building of the former Old Crow Distillery.
+Neighboring this massive castle and its stunning key-shaped springhouse, you will find Glenn’s Creek Distilling, located in the old bottling and shipping building of the former Old Crow Distillery.
 This craft distillery offers a pot distilled, hand-crafted, single barrel, barrel strength bourbon.
-We suggest lunch at Stave before venturing out for more adult beverages.
+We suggest lunch at The Stave before venturing out for more adult beverages.

 After lunch, you may decide to do some site-seeing.
 This area is full of gorgeous horse farms and scenic backroads.
 On your way back into town, stop for a wine tasting at Prodigy Vineyards & Winery.
-Prodigy’s tasting room will give you another sample of central Kentucky wines in a beautiful setting.
+Prodigy’s tasting room will provide you a sample of central Kentucky wines in a beautiful setting.
 The gift shop is pretty nice too!

-End the evening with a quiet dinner at Serafini Restaurant, located on historic Saint Clair St., across from the Old State Capitol.
-Using local ingredients, Serifini’s chef creates mouth-watering specialties, combining the best of Italy with Kentucky’s southern food traditions.
+End the evening downtown with a quiet dinner at Serafini Restaurant, located on historic Saint Clair St., across from the Old State Capitol.
+Using local ingredients, Serafini’s chef creates mouth-watering specialties, combining the best of Italy with Kentucky’s southern food traditions.

 After grabbing breakfast from B’s Bakery, voted the country’s cutest foods by Food Network, start today’s activities with a visit to Whiskey Thief Distilling Co. – In the middle of Bourbon Country.
-Three Boys Distillery is a craft distillery on a small farm, completely family owned and operated.
-Ross, the owner, will make your entire group feel like family!
+Three Boys Distillery is a craft distillery on a small farm, completely family owned and operated, and they will make your entire group feel like family!
 Where else can you pour yourself your own bottle, straight from the barrel?